-- 1 Launch BIRT Studio, select a template, then select a data source.
-For more information, see "Using a data source," in Chapter 1, "Getting started." - 2 Table Builder appears.
-In Table Builder, complete the following steps: - In Table Builder-Data, in Fields, select Summarize to create a summary table.
-Current Measure Selections is highlighted.
+- 1 Launch BIRT Studio, select a template, then select a data source. - 2 Table Builder appears.
+In Table Builder, complete the following steps: - 1 In Table Builder-Data, in Fields, select Summarize to create a summary table.
+Current Measure Selections is highlighted. - 2 In Fields, in Available Data:

-- 2 In Fields, in Available Data: - 1 Press Ctrl and select each dimension and attribute data field to insert in the report design.
+- 1 Press Ctrl and select each dimension and attribute data field to insert in the report design.
 Then choose the right arrow. - 2 Press Ctrl and select the measure fields to insert in the report design.
 Then choose the right arrow.